 After living in many places around the world, Mark and I always love returning here to recharge, shop, visit doctors and just enjoy a leisurely lifestyle.

-Khmelnytskyi (Khmelnitsky, or Khmelnitskyi, different people refer to it differently) is conveniently located between Ternopil and Vinnytsia and on the main highway between Kyiv and Chernivtsi.
-Train from Kyiv to Lviv as well as many other trains stop there which makes it easy to spend a few hours or an entire day in this city before continuing your journey.
+Khmelnytskyi (Khmelnitsky, or Khmelnitskyi, different people refer to it differently) is conveniently located between Ternopil and Vinnytsia and is on the main highway between Kyiv and Chernivtsi.
+Train from Kyiv to Lviv as well as many other trains stop here which makes it easy to spend a few hours or entire day in this city before continuing your journey.

 Some foreign guests come to Khmelnytskyi to teach English, volunteer, participate in various events, or with a medical tourism purpose.
 If you are one of those guests and don’t know much about what to expect, I hope this post will shed some light.

 Short History Of Khmelnytskyi, Ukraine

 Nowadays the large and densely populated city of Khmelnitsky was once a small settlement.
 The first mention of it occurs in the 15th century but back then it was called Ploskirov or Ploskirovets.
 For three centuries when the city was part of Poland, it served as the center of a small (at that time) region.
 It had a modest production, different fairs, and the development of handicrafts.
 Yet, the importance of the city for a long time was quite small.

 The population of Ploskirov for many centuries did not exceed three thousand people.
 During the same time, as a small estate, it belonged to a noble family who significantly advanced the development of trade and crafts.
 Ploskirov started to prosper and gain fame thanks to the solid production of carpets.
 However, throughout many years, different wars were devastating the land, turning it into a battlefield and bringing it down.

 Since 1795 the city became part of the Russian Empire and later part of the USSR.